top of page

 Critters

 While weaker and less threatening than your animal cards, these critter cards are useful tools to have.
-Many cards will base their use and bonuses and effects on whether or not you have critters, or how many, in play.
+Many cards will base their use and bonuses and effects on whether or not you have critters, or how many you have, in play.

 Critters are also less risky to play, if one dies it only earns your opponent 1/10th of the points an animal would.
 So it can be wise to soften enemy animals with critters.